 Power Line Technician Apprenticeship Level 1-3 Challenge Exam Refresher Course

 The term of apprenticeship for a power line technician is three years that includes on-the-job training and technical training.
 Out of these 3 levels , some levels of apprenticeship may or may not be challenge-able, depending on the province.
 We offer 4o hour refresher courses to prepare for challenge level exams.

 Power Line Technician IP (Inter-Provincial) Red Seal Challenge Exam Refresher Course

-If you are interested in any of power line technician training courses at ACE Trades and Technical Institute, please click here to go to our Academic Calendar for course starting dates and schedules.
-For more details, you can also call local number: (604)304-4009 or toll free number: 1-855-471-3926 or send us an email at info@ATTIcanada.com
+If you are interested in this program or any other courses at ACE Trades and Technical Institute, please visit our Academic Calendar for course starting dates and schedules.
+For more details, you can also call local number: (604)304-4009 or toll free number: 1-855-471-3926 or send us an email at email@example.com